Update – Trial is now recruiting girls and boys ages 2-7 years.

 What is Involved in Participating?

-Young boys with Fragile X between the ages of 2-7 years may participate.
 A single 4 hour visit to Boston Children’s Hospital will be scheduled at the family’s convenience, including weekends, and siblings will be allowed to accompany the family.
 This visit includes clinical and behavioral assessment that can evaluate a child’s thinking, motor skills, language skills, and social communication.
-In addition the study will measure participant’s brain activity using electroencephalography (EEG).
+The study will also measure participant’s brain activity using electroencephalography (EEG).